 Later that evening, as I leave the festival, I overhear a few separate groups of people talking about Phoebe’s set.
 Every few days, whether it be Grimes, Ryan Adams or Hayley Williams, she seems to receive praise from a new supremely talented artist.
 Things are undoubtedly and deservedly moving fast for her.
 But despite all of that, Phoebe Bridgers remains the same scooting, Harry Potter loving, serial killer obsessive who’s rubbish at karaoke.

-Phoebe Bridgers will return to the UK on tour with Pinegrove in March 2018.
+Phoebe Bridgers will return for a UK headline tour in May 2018.

 You can (and should) listen to Phoebe Bridgers’ debut album Stranger in the Alps on any decent streaming service.

 You can (and should) buy it from any good record store.